Gabby Allen Rocks A Skimpy Bikini While Doing The Splits In A Headstand On The Beach

 Fitness model Gabby Allen put her fit physique and flexibility on display in her latest Instagram share.
-She uploaded a video that saw her performing a the splits as she sported a skimpy bikini.
+She uploaded a video that saw her performing the splits as she sported a skimpy bikini.

 The former Love Island contestant's swimsuit was mismatched.
 The top was black with irregular white shapes on triangular cups.
 The bottoms were solid black with thin straps pulled high on the sides of her hips.

-Gabby’s update was presented in a video format, and it captured her on a beach.
+Gabby's update was presented in a video format, which captured her on a beach.
 A row of condominiums were visible several yards behind her.
 The sky was clear with a few wispy clouds on the horizon, suggesting it was a perfect day to be outside.
-She appeared to have at least a portion of the beach all to herself as no one else was in the shot.
+She appeared to have at least a portion of the beach all to herself, as no one else was in the shot.

 The popular influencer was in a headstand with her legs straight in the air when the clip started.
 The photographer was several feet from her as the frame showed the front of her entire body.
 Her bronze skin glistened in the bright sunlight.